-Centre has introduced uniform national policy for COVID-19, SC told
+Centre has introduced uniform national policy for Covid-19, SC told

 A five-member larger bench of the apex court headed by Chief Justice Gulzar Ahmed will resume hearing tomorrow on May 18 in the instant matter.

-Justice Umar Ata Bandial will be hearing cases at Lahore Registry from next week while Justice Sajjad Ali Shah will be hearing cases at Karachi Registry.
+Justice Umar Ata Bandial will be hearing cases at the Lahore Registry from next week while Justice Sajjad Ali Shah will be hearing cases at the Karachi Registry.

 In pursuance of the court’s last order, the Centre and four provinces filed their respective reports about the steps taken for dealing with the pandemic.